Residence rooms come with just the basics: a bed, a desk, and a bit of storage space.

 Succulents are still super trendy, but they’re also really easy to take care of (you literally water them once a week).
 Plus, plants add colour and life into your room!

-You can sometimes find succulent sales in The Nest, or try the garden section of Home Hardware on W 10th and Sasamat.
+You can sometimes find succulent sales in The Nest, the UBC Bookstore, or you can try the garden section of Home Hardware on W 10th and Sasamat (just 2 stops from campus on the 99 B-Line).
 They’re cheap, they’re cute, and they complement your Instagram aesthetic. #plantsonwhite

 4. Floor rug